Championship literally hotting up at halfway point

 "Can you imagine if we had upgrades where we are?
 I always say upgrades are overrated, in my opinion, and we will bring some in Hungary.
 Hopefully, they will work as they should."

-As for Mick, two-time world champion Mika Hakkinen, who won his titles by beating Michael Schumacher in the Ferrari, has noted Mick's progress.
+As for Mick Schumacher, two-time world champion Mika Hakkinen, who won his titles by beating Michael Schumacher in the Ferrari, has noted Mick's progress.

 "I was really happy to see Mick drive another strong race for Haas and finish sixth, two places ahead of his experienced teammate," Hakkinen told Unibet.